HuashiHou/StudentInfoManagement/README.md

   - add or remove a student into/from the cart
   ...

-This is a simple practice project,it was mainly for practicing jdbc/CRUD.
+This is a simple practice project,it was mainly for practicing jdbc/CRUD/session/cookie etc..

 > The datebase used in this project is Oracle 10.2 and there is a sql file in the project file.